 Ask anyone which chore of living in student accommodation is the worst.
 The majority will answer having to clean up.
 Whether living in a shared house, with a flatmate or on your own.
-Cleaning is the job no one seems to want to voluntarily do.
+Cleaning is a job no one seems to want to voluntarily do.
 Admittedly the end result feels like an accomplishment and most don’t want to actually live in a filthy environment.
 Living in a mess is not always good for your mental or physical health.
 But when it boils down to it no one really wants to do it except those with cleaning obsessions.
 To help you on your way to a happier lifestyle here are some cleaning tips for your Sheffield student accommodation.

 Essential tools for cleaning